 Janet Daley wrote:

 Yes indeed, Dan Hannan has become a global internet phenomenon.
 And he is absolutely right to say that the stupendous impact of his speech proves that the web is a new force in the political game.
-But it is also true, as so many
+But it is also true, as so

-commenters and bloggers have noted, that this entire incident constitutes a shameful note in British broadcasting history - perhaps even a turning point.
+many commenters and bloggers have noted, that this entire incident constitutes a shameful note in British broadcasting history - perhaps even a turning point.

-For this splendid speech and all the dramatic significance of a prime minister having to face a relentless critique across a democratic chamber, was ignored not just by the BBC but by all of the mainstream television and radio news
+For this splendid speech and all the dramatic significance of a prime minister having to face a relentless critique across a democratic chamber, was ignored not just by the BBC but by all of the mainstream television and

-media in this country.
+radio news media in this country.

-Belatedly, and presumably out of sheer embarrassment, one BBC programme, The Daily Politics showed a brief clip of the speech followed by a discussion between two bloggers - the whole segment being designed to depict this phenomenon
+Belatedly, and presumably out of sheer embarrassment, one BBC programme, The Daily Politics showed a brief clip of the speech followed by a discussion between two bloggers - the whole segment being designed to depict this

-as a kind of weird popular oddity, like a skate-boarding duck.
+speech is categorised as a kind of weird popular oddity, like a skate-boarding duck.

 But the really significant thing to remember is that it was not just the BBC that systematically ruled his performance out: all of the news and current affairs programmes on the terrestrial and digital channels did the same.